anachronic/importmagic.el/README.md

 ### Python Interpreter

-As we talked about in the first section of this document, `importmagic.el` won't care about the environment an will thus use the default system python interpreter.
+As we talked about in the first section of this document, `importmagic.el` won't care about the environment and will use the default system python interpreter.
 If you do not want to do this and want to use a different python interpreter you can set `importmagic-python-interpreter` like so: